From Our Community, For Our Community

 Facilitator-Led Presentations

-Our facilitators offer enriching experiences — from math circles and grammar lessons to hands-on science experiments using the scientific method, as well as theatre, and arts and craft sessions.
-These offerings help build foundational skills in fun, engaging ways.
+Our facilitators offer enriching experiences from math circles and grammar lessons to hands-on science experiments using the scientific method, as well as theatre and arts and crafts.
+These activities help build foundational skills in fun, engaging ways.

 • A person giving a presentation, pointing at a screen displaying an image of an orange squid and a crescent moon.
 Text is visible under the image, but not fully readable.